untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 - `.untold` is the preferred runtime format for static geometry.
 - Animation clips still use `.usdz`.
-- `loadTiledScene(...)` automatically aligns texture streaming distances to the manifest radii and enables the full tile/HLOD/LOD/OCC streaming pipeline.
+- `setEntityStreamScene(...)` automatically aligns texture streaming distances to the manifest radii and enables the full tile/HLOD/LOD/OCC streaming pipeline.